 The established process for eliciting requirements from stakeholders is through interviews and meetings.
 To gather the requirements from the stakeholders in INSPIRE-5Gplus, the consortium developed a questionnaire and distributed it among the relevant stakeholders.
-The questionnaire is comprised by 12 questions.
+The questionnaire includes 12 questions.
 The questions have been divided into three categories: business and organisational; regulatory compliance and repudiation; and other aspects.